wsheldon-dbx/ezpantherlog/README.md

   --logs PATH              The sample of logs you are building a schema for;
-                           evaluated relative to the current path, not the git root.  [required] --pantherlog-dir PATH    The full path to your pantherlog binary; evaluated relative to the current path, not the git root.
+                           evaluated relative to the current path, not the git root.  [required]

+  --pantherlog-dir PATH    The full path to your pantherlog binary; evaluated
+                           relative to the current path, not the git root.
                            [required]

   --schema-name TEXT       The name of the schema to use for the `schema` key
-                           in your schema file; if you don't add `Custom.` we add it for you.  [required] --schema-file-name TEXT  The name to give your schema file; example: ldap [required] --event-time-field TEXT  The field that will be used as your isEventTime key.  [required]
+                           in your schema file; if you don't add `Custom.` we add it for you.  [required]

+  --schema-file-name TEXT  The name to give your schema file; example: ldap
+                           [required]

+  --event-time-field TEXT  The field that will be used as your isEventTime
+                           key.  [required]

+  --time-format TEXT       Timestamps are defined by setting the type field to
+                           timestamp and specifying the timestamp format using the timeFormat field.

+  --json-field TEXT        Any valid JSON value (JSON object, array, number,
+                           string, boolean)

   --help                   Show this message and exit.
 ```